About the project

 Ethics and questions

-If you have any queries or would like clarification about this study please contact the Chief Investigator, Dr Brady Robards (email@example.com).
+If you have any queries or would like clarification about this study please contact the Chief Investigator, A/Prof Brady Robards (email@example.com).

 This study has been approved by the Tasmanian Social Sciences Human Research Ethics Committee.
 If you have concerns or complaints about the conduct of this study, please contact the Executive Officer of the HREC (Tasmania) Network on (03) 6226 7479 or email firstname.lastname@example.org.
 The Executive Officer is the person nominated to receive complaints from research participants.
 Please quote ethics reference number H15362.